bonitasoft/bonita-doc/md/set-up-continuous-integration.md

 Before you begin, you need the following components available for your CI environment:

-* Bonita BPM Studio Teamwork, Efficiency, or Performance edition:
-The automated process build feature is not available in the Community edition.
+* Bonita BPM Studio Teamwork, Efficiency, or Performance edition: The automated process build feature is not available in the Community edition.
-* A window manager:
-You need a window manager to use the Bonita BPM Studio process builder.
+* A window manager: You need a window manager to use the Bonita BPM Studio process builder.
-* Java:
-You need Java 7 or 8 to be installed on the CI server and your development computer.
+* Java: You need Java 7 or 8 to be installed on the CI server and your development computer.
-* Maven:
-This guide provides example Maven-based projects for executing automated tests of your processes.
+* Maven: This guide provides example Maven-based projects for executing automated tests of your processes.
 Maven 3 is required on the CI server and the test development computer.
-* Subversion:
-Bonita BPM Studio enables business analysts and developers to collaborate on process design using a shared Subversion (SVN) repository.
+* Subversion: Bonita BPM Studio enables business analysts and developers to collaborate on process design using a shared Subversion (SVN) repository.
 This tutorial assumes that you have access to a Subversion server.
-* Jenkins:
-The [Jenkins CI](https://jenkins.io/) server is responsible for coordinating continuous build and test of your processes.
+* Jenkins: The [Jenkins CI](https://jenkins.io/) server is responsible for coordinating continuous build and test of your processes.

 This tutorial assumes that Jenkins is up and running with Maven and Subversion plugins.

 ## Set up Bonita BPM Studio for CI

 There are two stages to setting up Bonita BPM Studio for CI:

 1. On your Subversion server, create a shared repository that can be accessed by the business analysts and developers working on processes and by the CI tools.
 After you have create your shared repository you may develop your processes in this repository and/or import existing processes.
 Each Bonita BPM Studio user must connect to the repository.
 2. Define an environment for configuring processes for CI.
 This environment will be stored in the shared repository together with your process definitions.

 The next section assumes that you created an environment called CI.

 ## Create a Jenkins job to build your processes automatically

 This section describes how to create a Jenkins job to build your processes automatically.
 This job will produce Business Archive (.bar) files ready for deployment.

 All example scripts given on this page are compatible with Unix-like operating systems.

 1. Prepare Bonita BPM Studio on the CI server

 Bonita BPM Studio includes a BonitaStudioBuilder script for building processes in a CI environment.
 Install Bonita BPM Studio as follows:
   1. Download the OS-independent package (zip) from the customer portal.
 For example use BonitaBPMSubscription-6.1.0.zip for version 6.1.0\.
 You must have the same version of Bonita BPM Studio for the shared repository and the CI server.
   2. Extract the package to a permanent location on the CI server:
-`
-$> unzip -d /path/to/BonitaBPMStudio BonitaBPMSubscription-6.1.0.zip
+  `$> unzip -d /path/to/BonitaBPMStudio BonitaBPMSubscription-6.1.0.zip`
-`
   3. Install your license (a license must have been requested for CI server):
-`
-$> cp license.lic /path/to/BonitaBPMStudio/BonitaBPMSubscription-6.1.0/lic_folder/
+  `$> cp license.lic /path/to/BonitaBPMStudio/BonitaBPMSubscription-6.1.0/lic_folder/`
-`

 You are recommended to install a window manager on the CI server in order to have process diagram screenshots generated along with business archives.
-2.
-Create Jenkins job
+2. Create Jenkins job
 In Jenkins, create a new job of type "Build a free-style software project".
 Specify a job name for example "BonitaBPM-BuildProcesses".

-3.
-Configure Jenkins job
+3. Configure Jenkins job
          1. Check out your process repository from Subversion.
 To do this, configure the "Source Code Management" section to retrieve (check out) your Subversion process shared repository.
 Specify the repository URL, and optionally your local repository.
 We recommend that you set teh check-out strategy to _Use 'svn update' as much as possible_.
-  2.
-Invoke BonitaStudioBuilder script
+         2. Invoke BonitaStudioBuilder script
          Note: only one instance of BonitaStudioBuilder can be executed at a time on a computer.

          Add a build step of type "Execute shell" configured with the following content:
-`
+         ```bash
          #!/usr/bin/env sh

-echo "##### Clean previously generated business archives" rm -Rf $WORKSPACE/process-bars echo ""
+         echo "##### Clean previously generated business archives"
+         rm -Rf $WORKSPACE/process-bars
+         echo ""

-echo "##### Clean BonitaStudioBuilder workspace before each execution" rm -Rf /path/to/BonitaBPMStudio/workspace echo ""
+         echo "##### Clean BonitaStudioBuilder workspace before each execution"
+         rm -Rf /path/to/BonitaBPMStudio/workspace
+         echo ""

-echo "##### Execute BonitaStudioBuilder for all processes" cd /path/to/BonitaBPMStudio/..
+         echo "##### Execute BonitaStudioBuilder for all processes"
+         cd /path/to/BonitaBPMStudio/..
          ./BonitaBPMStudio/workspace_api_scripts/BonitaStudioBuilder.sh -repoPath=$WORKSPACE/process-repository -outputFolder=$WORKSPACE/process-bars -buildAll -environment=CI

-echo "##### Package generated business archives" zip $WORKSPACE/process-bars.zip $WORKSPACE/process-bars/*
+         echo "##### Package generated business archives"
-`
+         zip $WORKSPACE/process-bars.zip $WORKSPACE/process-bars/*
+         ```

          This sample script invokes BonitaStudioBuilder to build all processes from your process-repository using the CI environment.

          See the [BonitaStudioBuilder documentation](automating-process-builds.md) for information on script options.

-  3.
-Share generated business archives as a Maven artifacts
+         3. Share generated business archives as a Maven artifacts

          One way to make the generated .bar files available to other Maven projects is to install them as Maven artifacts.
          The following example installs the processes artifact in the local Maven repository.

          The Maven artifact could also be deployed to a centralized Maven repository manager solution.
          To do so, add a second build step of type "Invoke top-level Maven targets" configured as follows:
-`
+         ```bash
          Goals: install:install-file
          Properties:
          groupId=com.acme.bonita
          artifactId=process-bars
          version=1.0.0-SNAPSHOT
          packaging=zip
          file=$WORKSPACE/process-bars.zip
-`
-  4.
+         ```
-Archive generated artifact in Jenkins
+         4. Archive generated artifact in Jenkins
          You can archive the job artifact (generated processes package) in Jenkins.
          To do so, add a post-build action of type "Archive the artifacts" and choose to archive the "process-bars.zip" package.
          As a result, the generated business archives will be made available for download from Jenkins interface.
-  *
-Run the Jenkins job
+  * Run the Jenkins job
     Run the "BonitaBPM-BuildProcesses" Jenkins job.
 When it is finished, the Maven artifact `com.acme.bonita:process-bars:1.0.0-SNAPSHOT` in installed in the local Maven repository of the CI server.
 The generated processes package is also available as a job build artifact in Jenkins.

 ## Test your processes automatically